 Fluoride is one of the most effective, natural substances that protect tooth enamel from decay and strengthen teeth.
 Fluoride is often found in water, but not always.

-If none of beverages and foods that you regularly eat during a day have fluoride, you may want to consider supplementing some into your diet.
+If none of the beverages and foods that you regularly eat during a day have fluoride, you may want to consider supplementing some into your diet.
 However, most city tap water sources have enough fluoride in them to be sufficient in protecting teeth from decay.

 6. Deep Tooth Crevices